Nola nowhere near perfect for Phillies in Houston this time

 Going into the World Series, that loss to Nola on Oct.
 3 was the last for the Astros.

-The Phillies right-hander then made his playoff debut with 12 2/3 innings without allowing an earned run as Philadelphia swept the NL wild-card round against St. Louis and upset defending World Series champion Atlanta in the Division Series.
+The 29-year-old Nola, the seventh overall pick by the Phillies in the 2014 draft, made his playoff debut with 12 2/3 innings without allowing an earned run as Philadelphia swept the NL wild-card round against St. Louis and upset defending World Series champion Atlanta in the Division Series.
+His 11 2/3 scoreless streak to begin his playoff career is the longest in club history.

 But he struggled in Game 2 of the NL Championship Series, allowing six runs on seven hits over 4 2/3 innings in a loss to San Diego.
 His older brother, Austin Nola, had a key RBI single off Aaron during that Padres victory.

 The night after Nola beat the Astros, Verlander struck out 10 over five innings in his last start of the regular season, and the bullpen gave up a no-hit bid in the ninth inning of that 10-0 win.
-Houston also won the series finale, then swept both the AL Division Series and AL Championship Series.
+Houston also won the series finale, then swept both the ALDS and ALCS.

 —